Backpacking budget for Thailand

 - The food budget

-- The entertainment budget when traveling in Thailand,
+- The entertainment budget when travelling in Thailand,

-- The budget for a 10-days, 2-weeks, 3-weeks or 1-month trip to Thailand for example, and even the daily budget to plan!
+- The budget for a 10-day, 2-week, 3-week or 1-month trip to Thailand, for example, and even the daily budget to plan!

-I will end with the figures of my own travel budget in Thailand, based on the two-and-a-half months spent in the country.
-These figures are realistic for long-haul or round-the-world travellers, who travel economically!
-Well, backpackers!
+I will end with the figures for my own travel budget in Thailand, based on the two-and-a-half months I spent in the country.
+These figures are realistic for long-distance or round-the-world travellers who travel economically!
+In other words, backpackers!

 The budget to go to Thailand

-As explained in the introduction, your travel budget in Thailand will be much lower than many other trips (Europe of course, and even South America).
-I’ll give you in detail everything you need to know to estimate your budget on site.
-It will then vary according to your desires, needs and wishes in Thailand.
+As explained in the introduction, your travel budget in Thailand will be much lower than for many other trips, in Europe of course, and even South America.
+I’ll give you everything you need to know in detail to estimate your budget on site.
+It will then vary depending on your wishes, needs and expectations in Thailand.

 1 - The transport budget to go to Thailand

 Compared to other destinations, it is frankly not that high.
-In other words, for the hours you will spend in the sky and the number of kilometers traveled (from Europe or US), the airfare to Thailand is really cheap.
+In other words, considering the hours you will spend in the sky and the number of kilometres travelled, from Europe or the US, airfare to Thailand is really cheap.

 I always use the Skyscanner flight comparator to find the cheapest flights.
 From Europe and the main capitals, you will find flights from 400/500€ round trip, if you are flexible on dates.

 For Americans, you will find flights to Thailand between 400 and 500€ from the main cities.
-You can look here to search for it.
+You can look here to search for them.

 2 - How much does it cost to sleep in Thailand?

-Just like the budget to go to Thailand, accommodation will not be very costly, and so much the better!
-So, of course, everything will depend on your comfort standard, your vacation desires, etc… Wondering where to stay in the country and how much does it cost to live in Thailand?
+Just like the budget to go to Thailand, accommodation will not be very costly, which is all the better!
+So, of course, everything will depend on your comfort standards, your holiday style, and so on… Wondering where to stay in the country and how much it costs to live in Thailand?

-But overall, this blog is intended for people traveling in a simple and very often economical way.
-That’s why I won’t focus on 5-stars hotels in Thailand!
+But overall, this blog is intended for people travelling in a simple and very often economical way.
+That’s why I won’t focus on 5-star hotels in Thailand!

-For a medium to high-end accommodation, count from 400 Thb to 1000 Thb.
-At this price, there in Thailand, you’ll have something “great” in my opinion (large room, swimming pool, etc.).
+For mid-range to high-end accommodation, count from 400 Thb to 1000 Thb.
+At this price in Thailand, you’ll get something “great” in my opinion, such as a large room, swimming pool, and so on.

-Agoda and Booking sites list many cheap guesthouses in the country and works fairly well in Thailand.
+Agoda and Booking list many cheap guesthouses in the country and work fairly well in Thailand.

-After having been travelling for more than 3 months in Thailand and slept in numerous spots in the country, I offer you a selection of my best accommodations.
-I slept in quite a lot of them, and other guesthouses have been recommended to me by trustworthy friends.
+After travelling for more than 3 months in Thailand and sleeping in numerous places around the country, I offer you a selection of my best accommodation options.
+I slept in quite a few of them, and other guesthouses were recommended to me by trustworthy friends.
 There should only be good stuff!

 Bangkok